iwatkot/stravagrambot/README.md

 ## Changelog
+**2023/02/25** - The bot uses a menu now to interact with the user.
 **2023/02/25** - Moved from /commands to inline buttons.<br>
 **2023/02/25** - Massive changes in the way templates are stored.
 Moved to SQLAlchemy from raw SQL requests.<br>
 **2023/01/31** - Massive refactoring of most modules.<br>